L.M. Marlowe | The Institutional Reformation™

 This is not a flaw in the system.
 This is the system.

-Approximately 11 million Americans currently have suspended licenses due to unpaid court debt.
-The cycle generates an estimated $15 billion annually in extraction through subsequent violations, fees, and incarceration costs.
+About 11 million Americans currently have suspended licenses due to unpaid court debt.
+The cycle generates an estimated $15 billion annually in extraction through later violations, fees, and incarceration costs.

 Part III: The Prison Labor Arbitrage